mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 <center><span style="color:#0060C6">$$E(X) := \int_{\Omega} X \ dP$$</span></center>

-When $X$ is discrete the Lebesgue integral becomes the familiar
+When $X$ is discrete, the Lebesgue integral becomes the familiar

 $$E(X) = \sum_x xP(X = x)$$

-This follows from $X$ in and of itself being a simple-function from $\Omega$ to the interval $[0,1]$!
+This follows from $X$ already being a simple-function from $\Omega$ to the interval $[0,1]$ (the supremum is also the maximum in the definition for the Lebesgue integral)!
 Though not proven here, when $X$ is continuous with density function $f$, the expectation reduces to the familiar

 $$E(X) := \int_x xf(x) \ dx$$